 They get put at the bottom of the pecking order.
-Then when they wonder why they aren't working, you can have that coming to Jesus meeting.
+Then, when they wonder why they aren't working, you can have that come to Jesus meeting.

 Most bridal agencies take 40-50% of the contract services.
 I personally take 40% and keep the first trial fee.